gaetancorin/btc_eth_streaming_data/README.md

 # BTC & ETH Streaming Data

-This project streams BTC/USD and ETH/USD data in real-time using a websocket-based ingestion system built with the Yfinance library.
+This project streams BTC/USD and ETH/USD data in real-time via a Python websocket ingestion system using the Yfinance library.

 The collected data is stored in **PostgreSQL**, while **Airflow** orchestrates the computation of technical indicators on a **Spark** cluster.

-Monitoring is handled with **Python**, **Prometheus**, and **Grafana**, and an **email alert system** ensures notifications for the ingestion pipeline, Airflow workflows, and Grafana dashboards.
+Monitoring is handled with **Python**, **Prometheus**, and **Grafana**,

+An **email alert system** ensures notifications regarding potential problems on the ingestion pipeline, Airflow workflows or Grafana dashboards.

-The **CI/CD** pipeline with GitHub Actions builds containers and runs unit tests on every commit.
-Emails are sent to Mailhog in development and to Gmail in production.
+The GitHub Actions **CI/CD pipeline** builds containers, runs unit tests on every commit, and routes emails to Mailhog in development or Gmail in production

 ### Tech Stack
 - **Python**